muskanchahan/FullstackBookingAppointmentApp/README.md

 # FullstackBookingAppointmentApp
-Full stack Booking Appointment App
-This is a full-stack web application built with Express.js for managing appointment bookings.
+Full stack Booking Appointment App by add the database This is a full-stack web application built with Express.js for managing appointment bookings.
 The project allows users to schedule, view, update, and cancel appointments using CRUD operations (Create, Read, Update, Delete).
 <br>
 Features: